-Another important thing to keep in mind about that worst case scenario that we’re so worried about.
-There is a high likelihood that it is the very kind of thing the soul came here to experience, and holds the greatest potential for growth.
+As for that worst case scenarios.
+Keep in mind that there is a high likelihood that it is the very kind of thing the soul came here to experience, and holds the greatest potential for growth uniquely appropriate to you.

 When I look back on all the difficult situations I was in with people as their pastor, I am amazed.
-I sat in their darkness, as they (and sometimes me too!) spun the worst possible outcomes.
-And even if it happened, it was never as bad as they or I imagined.
-I was truly amazed at the strength, wisdom, and adaptability of people.
+I sat in their darkness, as they spun the worst possible outcomes.
+Even if it happened, it was rarely as bad as they imagined.
+And I was often amazed at the strength, wisdom, and adaptability of people.
 Over and over again.